Immerse insights:

 Indeed, many studies have found that language learners are more motivated and less anxious in VR than in more traditional classroom settings.

 This has been attributed to VR’s fun, game-like qualities and to the fact that learners’ identities are concealed by avatars.
-Read more about all the benefits of using an avatar.
+In fact, using an avatar to learn a language has a number of benefits.

 Does VR actually positively influence learning?

-This means that you are setting yourself up for optimum success by being an Immerse member.
+This means that you are setting yourself up for optimum success by becoming an IMMERSE Member.